efwoods/practical-sql-2/Chapter_07/README.md

 Explains how to query multiple, related tables by joining them on key columns.
 You’ll learn how and when to use different types of joins.

+### Notes:
+The inner join will show results from both tables where the rows match